michaelneale/goose-fix-it-action/README.md

 # goose fix it

+> [!WARNING]
+> An alpha/very early version of goose for github actions!

 A github action to run [goose-ai](https://github.com/square/goose) to take on tasks in the background for you using AI.

 > [!NOTE]